jeyaprakash88/Time-Series-Ambulance-CallCenter-call-forecasting-using-R/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the [MIT License](LICENSE), offering you the freedom to adapt and modify it to suit your unique needs.
+[Click here](LICENSE) to view the full license.

+Explore, adapt, and utilize this project as a launchpad for crafting your own interactive Streamlit dashboards.
+Here's to illuminating data exploration!